Victoria and Esquimalt Police Board

 - Play a key role in ensuring that the organization carries out its actions and activities in an acceptable manner.

 The Board operates under the oversight of the Police Services Division of the BC Ministry of Justice which is responsible for Police Boards and policing in BC.
-The Victoria and Esquimalt Police Board (Board) is responsible for providing police and law enforcement services for the municipalities of Esquimalt and Victoria.
+The Board is responsible for providing police and law enforcement services for the municipalities of Esquimalt and Victoria.

 Members: